JAlcocerT/JAlcocerT/content/blog/outro-whatayear2026.md

 1. Embeded Chatbots for a business website - Real Estate example.

+2. Creating a Custom Real Estate Agency with RAG BoT

 2. I did not know that **creating an ebook** was that simple

 * https://www.amazon.es/sendtokindle